Adrianotiger/simcomtester/README.md

 - You can press any predefined commands on the left panel
 - Or you can write the commands directly in the "chat"
 - If you press on "📃" a tutorial should be visible for that command.

+# How to edit/test
+- Create a workspace in GitHub
+- Add extension "Live Preview" from Microsoft
+- Open index.html and press on the right/top button "show preview", opening the browser-tab in a new window
+- Edit and test it until you have a working version.

 # Issues
 I am testing a SIM7080 Module, so this page has some 7080-specific commands.